psyfreak/blockchain/part4/FlightSurety-master/README.md

 ## Remarks + Questions
 ### Remarks

+* Which contract should hold the money.
+Data contract is permanent (i.e. with immortal key-value store), but additional transfers etc. more gas costs
+  Similar to data contract split in general I assume.

+* Registered airlines means only registerd = true but not neccessarily funded.
+  Only registered airlines can register other airlines.
+  Only funded airlines though can either register flights and therefore play in the in insurance game.
+* also implemented refund etc.
 * I transferred randomization and key to Util library i.e. I got rid of nonce as state var
 * All money is hold within the data contract, which is sth.
 I am not sure about i.e. about increasing gas costs.
 Furthermore one needs to transfer the money, when data contract gets updated.
 I think it might be better to hold the ether in the app contract.